BloomfieldhillsRobotics/7048_2025/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 robot controller App.
 This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.

+## BHR Examples
+### TeleOpProgram
+showcases the usage of command based programing with Pedro Pathing using multiple classes together.
+Each class defines commands like "elevatorUp" which are all then referenced in the PurpleProtonRobot.
+### PurpleProtonRobot
+Includes command sequences like score (lift elevator down, intake run, pause, lift elevator up, flywheels run).
+### Commands referenced in PurpleProtonRobot
+References all the subfolders that are beneficial for the overall programming of robot.
+#### PedroPathing Folder
+Includes a constants class that is specific to each robot.
+It's currently configured for encoder only localization
+#### Elevator
+Uses a servo to lift up a platform to move a artifact up towards the flyweheel
+#### Intake
+Runs a motor that spins to capture an artifact.
+#### Flywheel
+Uses a motorgroup: two motors that are used to shoot an artifact,

 ## Creating your own OpModes

 The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.